Fatal diving: could it be an immersion pulmonary edema? Case report. | Canada Hyperbarics Skip to main content

 What They Found

-They found that in this single case, a recreational diver died shortly after his last dive, and fatal immersion pulmonary edema (IPE) was confirmed through extensive forensic investigations.
+They found that in this single case, a recreational diver died shortly after his last dive, and fatal immersion pulmonary oedema (IPE) was confirmed through extensive forensic investigations.
 The diagnosis was established via post-mortem computed tomography, a complete forensic autopsy, histological examination, and toxicological analysis.

 Canadian Relevance